Scandltd/storm-petrel/generator/README.md

     {
       "ActualVarNameTokenRegex": "[Aa]{1}ctual",     // Default configuration object.
 Assumes variable pair names like (expected, actual), (myExpected, myActual), (expectedOne, actualOne), (ExpectedTwo, ActualTwo), etc.
       "ExpectedVarNameTokenRegex": "[Ee]{1}xpected", // Corresponds to the `ActualVarNameTokenRegex` for pairing.
+    },
+    {
+      "ActualVarNameTokenRegex": "[Aa]{1}ctual",     // One more default configuration object.
+      "ExpectedVarNameTokenRegex": null,             // A `null` value indicates that the expected variable may be missing.
+                                                     // In such cases, StormPetrel should analyze the assertion expressions to rewrite their `expected` segments with actual values.
     }
   ]
 }